-All labor agreements extended the contract for another two years through June 30, 2023 with a reopener for salary in the second year.
-Fiscal Year 2021-22 includes COLAs and other changes as agreed to in the extension, and a modest COLA is included in all of the remaining Forecast years.
+All labor agreements will expire June 30, 2021.
+Fiscal Year 2021-22 includes an estimated COLA, and a modest COLA is included in all of the remaining Forecast years.
 All Forecast years also include step and merit increases.

 Fiscal Year 2021-22 medical insurance rates are projected to increase 5.0% to 9.0% (depending on the health plan), for the second half of the fiscal year and dental rates are projected to increase 2.0%.
 The remaining Forecast years assume medical rates will increase 5.0% to 9.0% annually (depending on the health plan) and dental rates will continue to increase by 2.0% annually.